Skip to main content

 In BC, under the Act, “dairy plant personnel” are persons engaged in specific duties in relation to dairy products for the performance of which licenses are required under the standards and qualifications established by regulation and must be licensed as dairy processing plant workers (dairy workers).

-Dairy plants apply for dairy worker licenses on behalf of their dairy workers.
-A dairy worker may receive a license with or without restrictions.
-Restrictions are noted by the license being marked “Temporary” under the Restrictions section , if the applicant has not completed the mininimum food safety training requirements at the time of application.
+Dairy plants apply for dairy worker licences on behalf of their dairy workers.
+A dairy worker may receive a licence with or without restrictions.
+Restrictions are noted by the licence being marked “Temporary” under the Restrictions section , if the applicant has not completed the minimum food safety training requirements at the time of application.

 In order to qualify for an unrestricted dairy worker licence, an individual must meet all of the following: